Could the Word “Grief” Be Exhausted?

 Grief is a Verb

-Grief is happening, hurting, healing — and then happening again.
+Like the rhythms of life itself, grief is happening, hurting, healing — and then happening again.

 Grief is an ‘ing’, not a thing.
-It’s a central aspect of life.
-Life is also an ‘ing’.

 But our word grief is a noun.
 Remember from grade school — a person, place, or thing.
 Nouns tend to have edges and finite shape.
 We often act upon them: we drive a car, we eat our food, we buy a new bag on eBay.
 (I just did that!
 I’ll post a pic.)